« Previous Page

 Your doctor may advise bypass surgery if:

-Your choice may depend on the number of arteries that are blocked or which arteries are blocked.
+Your choice may depend on the number of arteries that are affected or which arteries are affected.
 Talk with your doctor

 about the best treatment for you.
 The best treatment for you may also depend on your age, your health, and